calebwin/emu/book/numbers.md

 Using the form - `x as y` will convert `x` to be in terms of `y` using the prefix of `y` from the above list to do the conversion.

 Some numbers are special - they are constants defined by symbolic formulae.
 Emu lets you use some of these constants in your functions without having to define them before.
-Below is an example of usage and a list of currently supported constants...
+Below is an example of usage and a list of currently supported constants.
 ```rust
 let num_particles: u64 = 34 * L;
 ```